scalabli/yadig/docs/errorhandling.rst

 And that's just a small sample of issues you could be facing.
 So how do we deal with that sort of problem?
-By default if your application runs in production mode, and an exception is raised Flask will display a very simple page for you and log the exception to the :attr:`~flask.Flask.logger`.
+By default if your application runs in production mode, and an exception is raised Flask will display a very simple page for you and log the exception to the :attr:`~citus.API.logger`.

 But there is more you can do, and we will cover some better setups to deal with errors including custom exceptions and 3rd party tools.